-The members of the Compensation Committee are Mr. James Bell (Chair), Mr. John Roy and Mr. Wilfred Gobert.
+The members of the Compensation Committee as at the date of this Information Circular were Mr. James Bell (Chair), Mr. John Roy and Mr. Wilfred Gobert.
 Messrs.
 Bell, Roy and Gobert are all independent directors.
+Mr. Roy is not standing for reelection at the Meeting and, accordingly, the membership of the Compensation Committee will be reconsidered following the Meeting.
 A brief biography for each member of the Compensation Committee, setting out their relevant skills and experience, is provided below.
-When making decisions with respect to compensation, the Committee has the benefit of peer information obtained from public and third party sources as well as information from Paramount's Human Resources department.
+When making decisions with respect to compensation, the Committee has the benefit of peer information obtained from public and third-party sources as well as information from Paramount's Human Resources department.
 Given their wealth of experience and the resources available to them, the members of the Compensation Committee are well positioned to make decisions with respect to Paramount's compensation policies and practices.